Revocable Anonymous Credentials from Attribute-Based Encryption: Revocation

 \subsection{Security}

 To prove security, we use a security game based on the one presented in Section 5 of \cite{cryptoeprint:2008/290}.
 The adversary chooses to be challenged on an encryption to an access structure $A^*$, and can ask arbitrarily $q$ times for any private key $S$ that does not satisfy $A^*$.
-However, the original model is extended by letting the adversary query for private keys that satisfy the access structure, with the restriction that any of those keys shall be revoked before the challenge: \begin{itemize} \item \emph{Setup}.
-The challenger runs the $Setup$ algorithm and gives the public parameters, $PK$ to the adversary. \item \emph{Phase 1}.
-The adversary makes repeated private keys corresponding to sets of attributes $S_1, \dots , S_{q^\prime}$ (with $1<q^\prime<q$). \item \emph{Revocation} Using the $keyremove$ algorithm in the schema, any key may (or not) be revoked. \emph{Phase 1} and \emph{Revocation} may be repeated any arbitrarily chosen number of times. \item \emph{Challenge}.
-The adversary submits two equal length messages $M_0$ and $M_1$.
-In addition the adversary gives a challenge access structure $A^*$ such that none of the sets $S_1, \dots , S_{q^\prime}$ from \emph{Phase 1} satisfies the access structure, or such that any of those keys corresponding to sets satisfying the access structure has been revoked.
-The challenger flips a random coin $\beta$, and encrypts $M_\beta$ under $A^*$.
-The ciphertext $CT^*$ is given to the adversary. \item \emph{Phase 2}. \emph{Phase 1} is repeated with the restriction that none of sets of attributes $S_{q^\prime+1},\dots,S_q$ satisfies the access structure corresponding to the challenge.
+However, the original model is extended by letting the adversary query for private keys that satisfy the access structure, with the restriction that any of those keys shall be revoked before the challenge:

+\begin{itemize} \item \emph{Setup}.
+The challenger runs $\mathtt{Setup}$ algorithm and gives the public parameters, $\mathtt{PK}$ to the adversary. \item \emph{Phase 1}.
+The adversary makes repeated private keys corresponding to sets of attributes $\mathtt{S_1, \dots , S_{q^\prime}}$ (with $1<q^\prime<q$). \item \emph{Revocation} Using the $\mathtt{keyremove}$ algorithm in the schema, any key may (or not) be revoked. \emph{Phase 1} and \emph{Revocation} may be arbitrarily interleaved. \item \emph{Challenge}.
+The adversary submits two equal length messages $\mathtt{M_0}$ and $\mathtt{M_1}$.
+In addition the adversary gives a challenge access structure $\mathtt{A^*}$ such that none of the sets $\mathtt{S_1, \dots , S_{q^\prime}}$ from \emph{Phase 1} satisfies the access structure, or such that any of those keys corresponding to sets satisfying the access structure has been revoked.
+The challenger flips a random coin $\mathtt{\beta}$, and encrypts $\mathtt{M_\beta}$ under $\mathtt{A^*}$.
+The ciphertext $\mathtt{CT^*}$ is given to the adversary. \item \emph{Phase 2}. \emph{Phase 1} is repeated with the restriction that none of sets of attributes $\mathtt{S_{q^\prime+1},\dots,S_q}$ satisfies the access structure corresponding to the challenge.
 Revocation may also occur in this phase. \item \emph{Guess}.
-The adversary outputs a guess $\beta^\prime$ of $\beta$. \end{itemize} By definition, and as the original ciphertext-policy attribute-based encryption scheme, our scheme is secure if all polynomial time adversaries have at most a negligible advantage in the above game.
+The adversary outputs a guess $\mathtt{\beta^\prime}$ of $\mathtt{\beta}$. \end{itemize} The advantage of the adversary in the above game is $\epsilon=\mathtt{Pr[\beta^\prime=\beta]-\frac{1}{2}}$ and, by definition, the scheme is secure if all polynomial time adversaries have at most a negligible advantage.
+We use a selective proof, therefore the above game is augmented by an initial step \emph{Init} in which the adversary commits to the challenge access structure $A^*$ and to the final set of credentials that will eventually appear in the accumulator $V^*$.